Code-Institute-Submissions/the-monkees-major-project-01/README.md

 - https://en.wikipedia.org/wiki/Peter_Tork - Peter Tork

 ### Media
-The photos used in this site were obtained from the project assets given to me.
+All peices of conent (photos, videos, audio) that were used in this site were obtained from the project assets given to me.